 Across the lane from the churchyard is the site of a medieval moated manor house, now long gone.

-St Mary's is a delightful country church, full of historic interest.
+St John the Baptist is a delightful country church, full of historic interest.
 It was open when we visited.

 Address: Watery Lane, Yarkhill, Herefordshire, England, HR1 3TD